Minecraft: The Unlikely Tale of Markus “Notch” Persson and the Game that Changed Everything

 - November 26, 2013

-A look into the life of the man who created the popular building game.
+A look at the life of a man who created a cultural phenomenon.

 Pity the biographer with a still-living subject.
 Dead people are a fixed target, the arc of their lives clearly delineated, with friends and colleagues often unafraid to share their true opinions (if they’re not trying to spin their own version of events, of course).
 Those still alive, by contrast, can actively elude the biographer’s best efforts to capture them in literary amber.